 Introduction to Cherry Hill, New Jersey

 Cherry Hill, New Jersey, in Camden county, is 7 miles E of Philadelphia, Pennsylvania.
 Cherry Hill is situated in a coastal plain in the Delaware Valley and is bordered by Pennsauken Creek and the Cooper River.
-In 2006 Cherry Hill was recognized by Money Magazine as one of the "Best Places to Live" in the nation and was ranked as the eight safest place to live in the study.
 Cherry Hill is home to the headquarters of Subaru of America, Commerce Bancorp and Pinnacle Foods.

 It's known as an affluent city and is regarded as the economic center for South New Jersey.
 It includes a large number of luxury homes and numerous condominium communities.
 Several of the local schools have been recognized as "Star Schools" by the New Jersey Department of Education.

 The Lenni-Lenape Indians were the original inhabitants.
 The Quakers from England established Colestown in the late 1600s.
 The name Cherry Hill was given to the township in 1961 by the citizens by a non-binding referendum.
 The name was taken from Abraham Browning's former farm named Cherry Hill.
 During the late 1800's the township was a thriving agricultural community which included flourishing gristmills and carriage producing businesses.